-David W. Moore, Ph.D., Program Coordinator W.W.
-Slider Humanities Center, Room 307 (270) 384-8077 moored@lindsey.edu
+Elizabeth Tapscott, Ph.D., Program Coordinator W.W.
+Slider Humanities Center, Room 309 (270) 384-8187 tapscotte@lindsey.edu

 The history faculty is committed to a program which stresses academic excellence.
 The history curriculum seeks to prepare students for graduate or professional school and focuses on the development of historical literacy, critical thinking, and proficiency in primary historical skills.